Facebook and Large Data Brokers Part Ways

 — CNN International (@cnni) March 29, 2018

 Users on Facebook will now have the ability to adjust their privacy settings.
 The new update by the social media giant will bring all privacy controls on a single page.
-Before the privacy settings were distributed in approximately 20 screens with lots of complicated configurations.
+Before, the privacy settings were distributed in approximately 20 screens with lots of complicated configurations.

 “Facebook said in a blog post it had been working on the updates for some time but sped things up to appease users’ anger over how the company uses data and as lawmakers around the globe call for regulation.”

-After Facebook made the announcement to end partnerships with data brokers, the information commissioner from the UK welcomed the news.
+After Facebook made the announcement to end partnerships with data brokers, the information commissioner from the U.K. welcomed the news.

-“I welcome Facebook’s announcement that it will be shutting down its partner category service, using third party data to inform targeted advertising,” said Information Commissioner Elizabeth Denham in a statement on Thursday.”
+“I welcome Facebook’s announcement that it will be shutting down its partner category service, using third party data to inform targeted advertising,” Information Commissioner Elizabeth Denham said in a statement on Thursday.

-Facebook’s latest initiatives are in light of mounting pressure from lawmakers in the U.S and in the U.K. In addition, the revelations of the data leak prompted lawsuits aimed at both companies over its data use.
+Facebook’s latest initiatives are in light of mounting pressure from lawmakers in the U.S. and in the U.K. In addition, the revelations of the data leak prompted lawsuits aimed at both companies over its data use.
 Also, the Federal Trade Commission has launched an investigation into Facebook.

 Facebook cuts ties to data brokers in blow to targeted ads https://t.co/7PBeweN8a0 pic.twitter.com/4KBU00UA21